harvester/docs/versioned_docs/version-v1.2/advanced/settings.md

 :::note

-Harvester appends necessary addresses to user configured `no-proxy` to ensure the internal traffic works. i.e., `localhost,127.0.0.1,0.0.0.0,10.0.0.0/8,longhorn-system,cattle-system,cattle-system.svc,harvester-system,.svc,.cluster.local`. `harvester-system` was added into the list since v1.1.2.
+Harvester appends necessary addresses to user configured `noProxy` to ensure the internal traffic works. i.e., `localhost,127.0.0.1,0.0.0.0,10.0.0.0/8,longhorn-system,cattle-system,cattle-system.svc,harvester-system,.svc,.cluster.local`.
+The `harvester-system` was added into the list since v1.1.2.

 :::